AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

         {
             AssertIsAdmin();

-            // Set the new owner address
+            // Set the new admin address
             State.AdminAddress.Value = input;

             return new Empty();